 Who should do it: Anyone who wants to invest $1,000 for retirement.

 How to do it: Decide if you want a traditional IRA or Roth IRA.
-Open your new account with a broker like Wealthfront.
+If the latter, we have a whole list investment accounts we’d recommend for your Roth IRA.
 Once you deposit your $1,000, don’t forget to actually invest the money!
 Your investment options include anything you could invest in outside of a retirement account.

 - Great way to save for retirement.